whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/Required software.md

 $ conda install fastqc multiqc
 ```

+and so on.

-etc.  We would like to solve any issues so please try now!
+We would like to identify and solve any installation issues so please try this now!